Vietnam to extend lockdown throughout southern region as COVID cases soar | Health

 After successfully containing the virus for much of the pandemic, Vietnam is facing a rapid spread of infections that has led to movement restrictions in around one-third of the country.
 It has registered a total of 145,000 cases and 1,306 deaths, 85% of which were recorded over the past month.
 "Authorities of Ho Chi Minh City and other places have to urge citizens to stay where they are and strictly follow the curbs," a government statement said on Saturday.

-Vietnam has a population of 98 million and has so far administered over 5.9 million doses of COVID-19 vaccine, but only around 589,000 people have been fully inoculated.
-(Editing by Mark Heinrich)
+The country received the first one million Sinopharm doses out of five in its order from China on Saturday, according to a document from Ho Chi Minh authorities.
+The remaining four million doses will arrive in August.
+Vietnam has a population of 98 million and has so far administered over 5.9 million doses of the COVID-19 vaccine, but only around 589,000 people have been fully inoculated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)